Break the Paycheck-to-Paycheck Cycle and Start Saving

 - Add in your mortgage if you own your home (“good debt” is still debt…)

-Record Your Expenses
+2. Record Your Expenses

 While the occasional morning latte, lunch out, or toy for your child in the check-out line may not bust your budget, mindful spending decisions matter as you work to break the cycle.

 Use a spiral notebook or try-out tools like Excel or Google Sheets.
-You can even use free app’s to track where you are spending your money.
+You can even use free apps to track where you're spending your money.

 Before you try to make any spending changes, record your spending for at least one month.
 When you know where your money is going, you can do something about it.

-Make Small Changes
+3. Make Small Changes

 A recent MetLife study shows that almost half of the workforce reports “feeling concerned, anxious, or fearful about their money situation.”
 And you probably feel this way too.

 After tracking your purchases for a month, you should be able to find a few places where you can cut back – even if it saves you just a few dollars a day.
-Maybe it’s bringing your lunch to work or making coffee at home.
-Or it could be dropping take-out once a week.
-You might be surprised how quickly you could save $25 week.
-And maybe a lot more.

 That money can then be used to start building an emergency fund and paying off your debt.

 Make a call to your service providers to ask if you are getting the best deal they can offer.
-You might be surprised at how quick the price drops if they are worried you might cancel service.
+You might be surprised at how quickly the price drops if they are worried you might cancel service.

-Start Now and Stop Living Paycheck to Paycheck
+4. Start Now and Stop Living Paycheck to Paycheck

 Take action now.
 Consider your tax refund or your next raise as a bonus to grow your emergency fund or to pay down big chunks of debt.

 The more time your savings has to grow, the more quickly you can pay off your debts and build a cushion of money for emergencies.

-Stay the Course
+5. Stay the Course

 But keep in mind that almost everyone gets trapped in the paycheck to paycheck cycle at some point – so don’t give up.

 But it will take time and patience.
 If you stray off course, just start again.
 And ask for help if you need it.
-You matter and your future matters.

 Total Your Debts.
 Record Your Expenses.
 Make Small Changes.
 Get Started Now.
 Stay the Course.